Dr Stephen Willott provides 10 top tips for assessing alcohol dependency in primary care including how to manage patients presenting in crisis

 The DVLA’s medical advisers can be contacted on 01792 782 337 or at medadviser@dvla.gsi.gov.uk, and the Driver and Vehicle Agency (Northern Ireland) on 0800 200 7861.

-Group 1: car and motorcycle | Group 2: bus and lorry | |
+Group 1: Car and Motorcycle Group 2: Bus and Lorry

-Persistent alcohol misuse confirmed by medical enquiry and/or evidence of otherwise unexplained abnormal blood markers | ✘Must not drive and must notify the DVLA.
-Licence will be refused or revoked until after:
+Persistent alcohol misuse confirmed by medical enquiry and/or evidence of otherwise unexplained abnormal blood markers

-| ✘Must not drive and must notify the DVLA.
 Licence will be refused or revoked until after:

-Dependence confirmed by medical enquiry Also refer to alcohol-related seizure guidance (see www.gov.uk/guidance/drug-or-alcohol-misuse-or-dependence-assessing-fitness-to-drive#alcohol-related-seizure)
+Also refer to alcohol-related seizure guidance (see www.gov.uk/guidance/drug-or-alcohol-misuse-or-dependence-assessing-fitness-to-drive#alcohol-related-seizure)

 For both driving groups:

 Driver and Vehicle Licensing Agency.
 Drug or alcohol misuse or dependence: assessing fitness to drive.
 DVLA, 2018.
-Available at: www.gov.uk/guidance/drug-or-alcohol-misuse-or-dependence-assessing-fitness-to-drive Contains public sector information licensed under the Open Government Licence v3.0 (www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) |
+Available at: www.gov.uk/guidance/drug-or-alcohol-misuse-or-dependence-assessing-fitness-to-drive

-9. Be firm but caring with patients presenting in crisis
+9. Be Firm but Caring with Patients Presenting in Crisis

 Crises are common because dependent drinkers, especially those with a long history, have often wrecked their social networks and exasperated those who are closest to them.
 At the risk of generalising, it is important to maintain a firm but caring approach.